huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 ```

 Besides, you should also print out the names of both weights to make
-sure they match, *e.g.*
+sure they match, *e.g.*,

 ```python
 logger.info(f"Initialize PyTorch weight {layer_name} from {pretrained_weight.name}")
 ```

-If either the shape or the name doesn\'t match, you probably assigned
+If either the shape or the name doesn't match, you probably assigned
 the wrong checkpoint weight to a randomly initialized layer of the 🤗
 Transformers implementation.

 An incorrect shape is most likely due to an incorrect setting of the
 config parameters in `[camelcase name of model]Config()` that do not exactly match
 those that were used for the checkpoint you want to convert.
 However, it
-could also be that PyTorch\'s implementation of a layer requires the
+could also be that PyTorch's implementation of a layer requires the
 weight to be transposed beforehand.

 Finally, you should also check that **all** required weights are